permguard/permguard/site/content/docs/coding-language/yaml/permission-grammar.md

 A permission is composed of three main elements: name, permit, and forbid.

 - `name`: The unique identifier for the permission.
-It should be descriptive and adhere to the established PermGuard naming conventions.
+It should be descriptive and adhere to the established Permguard naming conventions.
 - `permit`: This section lists the names of valid policies that the permission explicitly allows.
 Each entry in the permit section must reference an existing policy that defines the specific actions and resources that are permitted under this permission.
 It’s crucial to ensure that only valid and correctly defined policies are included here.
 - `forbid`: This section lists the names of valid policies that are explicitly prohibited by this permission.
 Even if these policies might be permitted by other permissions, they will be overridden and denied by the forbid list.
 This ensures that certain actions or access are strictly restricted according to the requirements.